 The Culinary Institute of America aka CIA Singapore

-The Culinary Institute of America has been in Singapore helping budding Chefs since 2007 with thanks to the team at the Economic Development Board who had the foresight to realise Singapore needed to grow its culinary talent locally if they wanted to attract the top tier restaurants and Chefs to our sunny shores!
+The Culinary Institute of America also known as CIA has been in Singapore helping budding Chefs since 2007 with thanks to the team at the Economic Development Board who had the foresight to realise Singapore needed to grow its culinary talent locally if they wanted to attract the top tier restaurants and Chefs to our sunny shores!
 The Culinary Institute of America are clearly visionary themselves with an incredible history which you can read here or alternatively Learn about The Culinary Institute of America’s Culinary Academy by watching this video below.

 Fine Dining at Temasek Poly